How to Read an IPL Scoreboard: Understanding Cricket Stats

 Cricket Scoreboard on TV

-The average run rate that the second team must maintain to chase down the first team's total.
+The specific average run rate the chasing team must maintain to successfully reach the target total.

 Cricket Scoreboard at the Stadium